|

 N.Y.
 PREMIERE

-The story of the lives of the first generation of Moroccan
+The story of the lives of the first generation

-women to immigrate to Israel is told for the first time in
+of Moroccan women to immigrate to Israel is

-journey across Israel with his mother.
-Together they search
+across Israel with his mother.
+Together they

-for classmates from her elementary school, the Alliance, which
+search for classmates from her elementary

-she attended 60 years earlier in the little village of Gurama
+years earlier in the little village of Gurama

 in the Tafilalt region of Morocco.
-Through these women's stories
+Through

-of past and present, Morocco is reconstructed and comes to
+Morocco is reconstructed and comes to life

-life in a chronicle depicting lives of transition, cultural
+in a chronicle depicting lives of transition,

-crisis and social survival counterbalanced by deep faith,
+cultural crisis and social survival counterbalanced

-optimism, joy and dignity.
+by deep faith, optimism, joy and dignity.

 Director: Sami Shalom Chetrit.
 Israel, 2009.
-77 mins.
-Hebrew,

-Moroccan and French with Hebrew and English subtitles.
+Hebrew and English subtitles.
 Post-screening

 discussion with Sami Shalom Chetrit